 Entering the dining room, it is almost impossible not to envision elegant dinner parties from the era before World War I. In this tradition, Blantyre requires a jacket and tie for men, secretly pleasing women who can pack along a cocktail dress or two.
 Sommelier Luc Chevalier paired two wines with each course of our meal, showcasing his knowledge of the 19,000 bottles in Blantyre's cellar.
 The evening's procession of cuisine included divine sea scallops, butter-poached lobster, beef tenderloin, an artisanal cheese plate, and finally a trio of chocolate.

 Within the walls of this manor, a tradition of entertaining is thriving.
-Ann Fitzpatrick Brown curated every detail with such precision, that guests might think Blantyre was preserved from the Gilded Age.
-This is not so – in fact there is only one piece of original furniture in Blantyre – the rest has come to life from Ann’s imagination since she became the 8th owner of the property in 1980.
+Ann Fitzpatrick Brown curates every detail with such precision, that guests might think Blantyre was preserved from the Gilded Age.
+This is not so – in fact there is only one piece of original furniture in Blantyre – the rest has come to life from Ann's imagination since she became the eighth owner of the property in 1980.
 Every individual has their own motivations for travel – one of mine happens to be the opportunity to live in someone else's shoes.
-At Blantyre’s dinner table, this wish was granted.
+At Blantyre's dinner table, this wish was granted.

 Blantyre exterior in winter